-The West Island Citizen Advocacy Church Apartment Program (CAP) was established in 1986 to respond to the desperate need on the West Island for long term, loving supportive housing for adults who experience mental health problems.
+The West Island Citizen Advocacy Church Apartment Program (CAP) was established in 1986 as a response to the desperate need for long term, loving and supportive housing for adults who experience mental health problems in the West Island.

-CAP provides permanent housing with daily living support and seeks to improve the quality of life for individuals who struggle with long-term mental health problems.
+By providing permanent housing and daily living support, CAP seeks to improve the quality of life for individuals who struggle with long-term mental health problems.

-These church advocates provide residents with emotional support engage them in daily activities and help with living, coping and social skills.
-This support enables residents to improve their self-esteem and achieve an increased level of autonomy, stability and community integration.
+These church advocates provide residents with emotional support, engage them in daily activities and help with social skills.
+This support enables residents to work on improving their self-esteem and achieve an increased level of autonomy, stability and community integration.

 Meet Mike, one of our resident who has been with WICA since 1998.
 He has a passion for radio and has been working on a series of podcasts!

 “WICA does lots of things, I mean, food is one major thing, but they also obviously give us a place to live that’s subsidized, which is very helpful.
 They help us with the cleaning, there’s someone to talk to if we need to talk to.
 We go on trips as well.” – Mike.